 This program meets these Common Core Standards: RH.6-8.1,4,6; SL.6-8.1a-d; RH.9-10.1,4; RI.6-8.1-6

-This two-part classroom program is designed to give advanced students of U.S. History an in-depth “jigsaw” exercise in the analysis of primary sources as they prepare an essay response to questions related to the life and legacy of Mark Twain.
+This program gives advanced students in-depth analysis of primary sources to prepare an essay related to the life and legacy of Mark Twain.
 Two major themes of American History are explored: race and imperialism.
 Part I is titled The Shame is Ours: Mark Twain from Slavery to Jim Crow, and Part II is titled Mark Twain and the Rise of American Power.

 This program meets these Common Core Standards: RH.9-10.1-3,7-10; RH.11-12.1-3,8-9; W.9-12.1-2,4-5,7-10

 Creative Writing: The Mark Twain House Fiction Workshop

 Re-write Mark Twain’s work!
 Students will learn the basic elements of fiction writing, practice their storytelling, and expand their creativity by writing alternative versions of either The Adventures of Tom Sawyer or The Purloining of Prince Oleomargarine, a new children’s book based on a Clemens family story.
 This program also teaches students to respond to writing prompts and structured writing activities.